Glenn Greenwald: Unclaimed Territory and Salon

 Among the frequent topics of his Salon articles were the investigation of the 2001 anthrax attacks and the candidacy of former CIA official John O. Brennan for the jobs of either Director of the Central Intelligence Agency (D/CIA) or the next Director of National Intelligence (DNI) after the election of Barack Obama.
 Brennan withdrew his name from consideration for the post after opposition centered in liberal blogs and led by Greenwald.

 In a 2010 article for Salon, Greenwald described U.S. Army Private Chelsea Manning as "a whistle-blower acting with the noblest of motives" and "a national hero similar to Daniel Ellsberg".
 In an article for The Raw Story published in 2011, Greenwald criticized the prison conditions in which Manning was held after her arrest by military authorities.

 Greenwald was described by Rachel Maddow during his period writing for Salon as "the American left's most fearless political commentator."

 The Guardian

-In July 2012, Greenwald joined the American wing of Britain's Guardian newspaper to contribute a weekly column and a daily blog.
+In July 2012, Greenwald joined the American wing of the British newspaper The Guardian, contributing a weekly column and a daily blog.
 Greenwald wrote on Salon that the move offered him "the opportunity to reach a new audience, to further internationalize my readership, and to be re-invigorated by a different environment" as reasons for the move.